tuhsd-hackathon/hackathon-2023/intro-to-backend-dev/deck/README.md

-# Full Stack - Connecting the Pieces
+# Intro to Backend Dev

-This is the slide deck for the _Full Stack - Connecting the Pieces_ talk.
+This is the slide deck for the _Backed Dev - Behind the Curtain_ talk.

 ## Development